windvalley/kubernetes-ha/README.md

 # kubernetes-ha

-Setup kubernetes ha cluster by kubeadm in easily way.
+Setup kubernetes ha cluster by kubeadm in easy way.